 Constitutional isomers (Based on connectivity)

-These are the isomers having the same chemical formula but the atoms or groups of atoms differ in their connectivity.
+These are the isomers having the same chemical formula, but the atoms or groups of atoms differ in their connectivity.

 There is a possibility that butane can have two different structures based on connectivity.
-There can be straight chain butane as well as branched chain butane.
+There can be straight-chain butane as well as branched-chain butane.
 Both these structures of butane fulfill the valency of the carbon atom and thus form four bonds.
 There are 13 total numbers of covalent bonds in butane as well as isobutane.

 The name isobutane came from the fact that it is a constitutional isomer of butane.
 The structural unit of the ‘iso’ group is the carbon atom bonded to hydrogen and two -CH3 groups.
 This is also known as chain isomerism.
-These are the isomers which differ in skeletons of carbon atoms.
+These are the isomers that differ in the skeletons of carbon atoms.

 Also read -

-Large number of spatial arrangements is possible due to this rotation.
+A large number of spatial arrangements is possible due to this rotation.
 However, this rotation is not totally free.
 An energy barrier of about 1-20 kJ mol-1 has to be crossed to overcome the torsional strain.
 This torsional strain arises due to the repulsive forces between electron pairs.
 Two types of conformations are possible-

-Eclipsed conformation- In this conformation the groups around the sigma bond are directly behind those of the other.
+Eclipsed conformation- In this conformation, the groups around the sigma bond are directly behind those of the other.
 A conformation can either be fully eclipsed or partially eclipsed.
 According to the same difference, the energy of a conformation can increase or decrease.

-Staggered Conformation- In this conformation the groups around the sigma bond are staggered with respect to each other.
+Staggered Conformation- In this conformation, the groups around the sigma bond are staggered with respect to each other.
 Staggered conformation is of two types, anti and gauche conformation.

 Four conformations are possible for butane, namely anti conformation, Gauche or skew conformation, eclipsed conformation, and fully eclipsed conformation.
 When the rotation takes place about the C2-C3 bond, the conformation with the two methyl groups opposite to each other (or 180⁰ away from each other) is called anti conformation and is maximum staggered.